 - tools for engaging children and families in the design and delivery of services

 - a network of child mental health consultants to support practices

 - a communication and implementation strategy to put evidence into action.

 Our role in this major national initiative is to provide content development expertise and leadership in the following areas:

 - bringing evidence to practice by collaborating on development of content.

 The results so far

-We’ve already completed a number of rapid evidence reviews summarising data, literature and policy relating to key topic areas for the initiative.
-The Emerging Minds consortium is now using these reviews in developing content for professionals.
-We have also played a lead role in developing content for a new online course on social and emotional wellbeing of children, which will be published on the web hub.
+We’ve completed a number of rapid evidence reviews summarising data, literature and policy relating to key topic areas for the initiative.
+The Emerging Minds consortium is now using these reviews in developing e-learning courses and other content for professionals.
+We regularly contribute gaps and needs analyses to inform prioritisation of content for primary health care professionals such as chid health nurses and paediatricians.

-In addition, the internal evaluation framework we developed captures the core outcome areas for the National Workforce Centre.
-It will guide the development of new measures and tools to evaluate the Centre’s success.
+In addition, the internal evaluation framework we co-developed with Emerging Minds and the Australian Institute of Family Studies captures the core outcome areas for the National Workforce Centre.

 Examples of our work published and contributed to on Emerging Minds